hmunfru/fiware-sdc/doc/installation-guide.rst

 If you have a different configuration, for example your organization has got its own PKI, please refer
 to: http://docs.codehaus.org/display/JETTY/How%2bto%2bconfigure%2bSSL

-Sanity check procedures
+Sanity Check procedures
 =======================

-Sanity check procedures
+Sanity Check procedures
 -----------------------
 The Sanity Check Procedures are the steps that a System Administrator will take to verify that an installation is ready to be tested.
 This is therefore a preliminary set of tests to ensure that obvious or basic malfunctioning is fixed before proceeding to unit tests, integration tests and user validation.